A Guide to Disaster Recovery

 - Prioritize and protect critical business processes that keep your business operating

 Disaster Recovery Case Study

-When Joe Peyton, Assistant Vice President of IT Operations at Redwood Credit Union (RCU), in California, got a distressing phone call from his CIO in the early morning hours, he learned that wildfires were threatening RCU’s headquarters.
+Early one morning, Joe Peyton, Assistant Vice President of IT Operations at California’s Redwood Credit Union (RCU), got a distressing phone call from his CIO.
+Disaster was about to strike: a wildfire was threatening RCU’s headquarters.